River-Mochi/CS2-Templates/docs/InstanceEntities.md

 // Best-case approach:
 // - Identify the CO system that recomputes the runtime component from prefab state
 // - Call/trigger it once when settings change
-// Details are system-specific and belong next to the mod that uses it.
 ```

 ---